dim-gggl/super-pocket/docs/templates.rst

 Templates & Cheatsheets
 =======================

-Super Pocket includes a curated collection of AI agent templates and development cheatsheets to boost your productivity.
+Super Pocket ships with ready-to-use AI agent templates and handy cheatsheets so you can get moving fast without reinventing prompts.

 Overview
 --------

-The templates system provides:
+The templates system gives you:

 * **Agent Templates**: Pre-configured AI agent setups for common development tasks
-* **Cheatsheets**: Quick reference guides for various technologies and tools
+* **Cheatsheets**: Quick references for tech you use daily
-* **Easy Management**: Simple CLI for viewing, copying, and managing templates
+* **Easy Management**: ``pocket templates list/view/copy/init``—all the verbs you need

 Agent Templates
 ---------------